lucashkaplan/UMD_EE_MachineLearning/Project1/README.txt

 Subtask 2: Apply MDA to the input data and then classify the test data using the k-Nearest Neighbor approach and the Bayes' Classification.
 To vary the number of dimensions reduced by MDA, the variable m within MDA_function_2 must be changed.

+Note: The POSE and FACE data must be unzipped from the Data.zip file and placed in the MATLAB working directory before running either function.